 Chemical properties of UltraCarb

-Hydromagnesite and Huntite mineral deposits are formed by near-surface thermo-chemical geological processes.
-The formation of our Turkish deposits is the result of three specific conditions:
+The naturally occurring mixtures of Hydromagnesite and Huntite mineral deposits are formed by near surface thermo-chemical geological processes.
+The formation of our Turkish desposits is the result of three specific conditions:

 - a lake environment which evolved into a basin;

-The precipitation of Hydromagnesite and Huntite is related to the mixing of these hydrothermal solutions with fresh water from the lake environment.
+The precipitation of HMH is related to the mixing of these hydrothermal solutions with fresh water from the lake environment.

-A non-toxic, non-hazardous stable mineral.
-You can download the Safety Data Sheet from the documentations TAB.
+Our UltraCarb is a non-toxic, non-hazardous stable mineral.
+You can download the Safety Data Sheet in the documentation section for further information.

 Common questions and answers about UltraCarb

 UltraCarb products are made from rock deposits rich in naturally occurring mixtures containing two minerals: hydromagnesite and huntite.
 Hydromagnesite has the formula Mg5(CO3)4(OH)2.4H2O and can be described as hydrated magnesium carbonate.
 Huntite has the formula Mg3Ca(CO3)4and can be described as a magnesium calcium carbonate.